- What core values are

 - How do you want to position yourself in your industry?
-Is it through innovation, radical creativity, or being the transparent one?
+Is it through innovation, radical creativity, or being transparent?

 - How do you want your employees to feel about work?
-Do you want them to feel enthusiasm towards work?
+Do you want them to feel enthusiasm toward work?
 Should they feel there’s open-mindedness or equality in your company?